hackclub/some-assembly-required/guide/writing-code/instructions/mov.md

 <summary><i>At the end of this example, what do you think the value of <code>rax</code> will be?</i></summary>

 <br />
-_In our previous assembly example, we set the value of the `rax` register to a number.
+<i>In our previous assembly example, we set the value of the `rax` register to a number.
 In this example, we set the value one register to the value of another register.
-At the end of this, `rbx` will contain the value `3`._
+At the end of this, `rbx` will contain the value `3`.</i>

 </details>